captainblood13007/osmpal-nodes-basic/README.md

    ***IF YOU WANT TO GEOCODE AN ADDRESS***, use any of the following commands:

-   python osmpalnodesbasic.py nearest_node_tagged $'union square' $'amenity\': u\'cafe'   #Outputs and graphs the cafe that's nearest any point in Union Square.
+   python osmpalnodesbasic.py nearest_node_tagged $'union square' $'amenity\': u\'cafe'   #Outputs the cafe that's nearest any point in Union Square.
 The geocoder provides a point in Union Square using just the landmark name of Union Square.

-   python osmpalnodesbasic.py nearest_node_tagged $'870 broadway' $'amenity\': u\'cafe'    #Outputs and graphs the cafe that's nearest any point at 870 Broadway in New York, using the street address and street name combination from geocoder.py
+   python osmpalnodesbasic.py nearest_node_tagged $'870 broadway' $'amenity\': u\'cafe'    #Outputs the cafe that's nearest any point at 870 Broadway in New York, using the street address and street name combination from geocoder.py

-   python osmpalnodesbasic.py nearest_node_tagged $'10010 new york' $'amenity\': u\'cafe'   #Outputs and graphs the cafe that's nearest any point at the 10010 zip code, using the zip code/postal code and city combination in the geocoder.
+   python osmpalnodesbasic.py nearest_node_tagged $'10010 new york' $'amenity\': u\'cafe'   #Outputs the cafe that's nearest any point at the 10010 zip code, using the zip code/postal code and city combination in the geocoder.

-   python osmpalnodesbasic.py nearest_node_tagged $'mcdonald\'s' $'amenity\': u\'cafe'    #Outputs and graphs the cafe that's nearest to a one word location such as mcdonald's restaurant.
+   python osmpalnodesbasic.py nearest_node_tagged $'mcdonald\'s' $'amenity\': u\'hospital'    #Outputs the hospital that's nearest to a one word location such as mcdonald's restaurant.

    Many other possible combinations:

-   python osmpalnodesbasic.py farthest_node_tagged $'mcdonald\'s' $'amenity\': u\'cafe'    #Outputs and graphs the cafe that's farthest away from a one word location such as mcdonald's restaurant.
+   python osmpalnodesbasic.py farthest_node_tagged $'mcdonald\'s' $'amenity\': u\'cafe'    #Outputs the cafe that's farthest away from a one word location such as mcdonald's restaurant.

-   python osmpalnodesbasic.py nearest_node $'870 broadway'  #Outputs and graphs any generic point that's nearest to the geocoded point at 870 broadway in New York City.
+   python osmpalnodesbasic.py nearest_node $'870 broadway'  #Outputs any generic point that's nearest to the geocoded point at 870 broadway in New York City.

    If you want to map out the node that was received, just copy the URL outputted in the command line.
 It will provide an Openstreetmap web link for you to see the node, e.g. http://www.openstreetmap.org/node/1740966205  You can also use the JOSM program (from step 4) or the OpenStreetMap website to find other nodes that you want to analyze, or simply enter an address for geocoding.